Former Manchester City captain Fernandinho seals return to Brazil with Athletico Paranaense | Goal.com

 Fernandinho left Manchester City this summer, departing on a high after winning yet another Premier League title.

-The now-former City captain will now return to his home country to sign with Paranense after originally representing the club from 2002-05.
+The now-former City captain will now return to his home country to sign with Athletico after originally representing the club from 2002-05.

 Editors' Picks